jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 ---

-Our classification of value into buyer-seller, and personal-societal, lead to 4 kinds of value:
+Supereconomics classifies value into buyer-seller, and personal-societal, leading to 4 kinds of value.

 Supereconomics | Personal | Society
 --- | --- | ---